 Despite the potential to make decisions with long-range climate consequences, government agencies generally have enabling statutes that are silent on climate change or give it insufficient priority in agency decisions, relative to more conventional priorities.
-As a result, even if regulators want to factor benefits and costs of climate action into their decisions, their obligations to conventional priorities, such as focusing on utility rates to the exclusion of many other vital considerations, may prevent such action.
-ISO-NE does not consider state climate goals, which result in structures that place too much value in on-demand fuels and do not factor in climate change or states’ large-scale procurements of renewable energy like offshore wind.
+As a result, even if regulators want to factor benefits and costs of climate action into their decisions, their obligations to traditional priorities may prevent such action.
+For example, Public Utility Commissions (PUCs) are mandated to provide reliable energy services, to keep customer rates low, and to guarantee utilities the opportunity to earn a profit on their business.
+Because of the limits on their statutory mandates, PUCs cannot fully consider greenhouse gases and equity of equal or higher importance than a regulated utilities’ opportunity to earn a fair return.
 This regulatory climate-blindness is a major barrier to regional and state-level climate progress that must be addressed.

 Acadia Center works to address these issues in three key areas: